MaggieFero/MaggieFero.github.io/content/talks.md

 I've sorted the talks by year for convenience, especially because some talks exist in multiple variants for different audiences or updates over time.

+_Note About Pre-2025 Years_: I realized while compiling this page that I have not done a great job keeping track of where I've previously spoken and on what.
+If something you liked it missing here, please <a href="links.njk">tell me</a>!
+I'd love to add it.

 ## 2025
 I still have plenty of availability if you'd like me to speak at your event this year!